Lawyers for Johnny Depp seek to appeal 'wife beater' ruling - WTMJ

 High Court Justice Andrew Nicol ruled that lawyers for Sun publisher News Group Newspapers proved during the trial that the allegations against Depp, made in a April 2018 article, were “substantially true.”

-The judge ruled that Depp, 57, assaulted Heard on a dozen occasions and put her in fear for her life three times.
+The judge ruled that Depp, 57, assaulted Heard, 34, on a dozen occasions and put her in fear for her life three times.

-On Thursday, Depp’s lawyers argued for an appeal based on what they said was fresh evidence that Heard did not donate the entire amount of her $7-million divorce settlement to two charities.
+On Thursday, Depp’s lawyers argued for an appeal, saying Depp did not receive a fair trial.
+Neither Depp nor Heard were present for the hearing.

 The couple divorced in 2016.
-Caldecott alleged that the one of Heard’s supposed charitable beneficiaries, Children’s Hospital Los Angeles, wrote to Depp’s business adviser in 2019 to say Heard had not made any donations.
-Caldecott called Heard’s claims a “calculated and manipulative lie” in written submissions to the judge.
+Caldecott alleged that the one of Heard’s supposed charitable beneficiaries, Children’s Hospital Los Angeles, wrote to Depp’s business adviser in 2019 to say Heard had not made any payments.

 “It’s a false plus to her and a false minus to him,” he said Thursday.